Azure-Samples/ms-identity-ciam-javascript-tutorial/2-Authorization/0-call-api-vanillajs/AppCreationScripts/AppCreationScripts.md

 ### Presentation of the scripts

-This sample comes with two PowerShell scripts, which automate the creation of the Azure Active Directory applications, and the configuration of the code for this sample.
+This sample comes with two PowerShell scripts, which automate the creation of the Microsoft Entra applications, and the configuration of the code for this sample.
 Once you run them, you will only need to build the solution and you are good to test.

 These scripts are: